Hidcote Bartrim: Demographics

-English is thought to be the first language of all residents, with Welsh being the dominant second language.
-Hair colour is predominantly blonde or brown, with a smaller community of redhead inhabitants.

 Wildlife

 Deer, foxes, badgers, squirrels, rabbits and other small mammals are common sights in Hidcote Bartrim, as well as frogs and a large variety of birds, including at least one pair of red kites.
 Great crested newts and smooth newts are also common.
 An invasive species of ant, Lasius neglectus, is also present, which is frequently described as a pest by residents and has been identified as a major fire risk.

 Hidcote lavender, another name for Lavandula angustifolia, also takes its name from the village.